VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 Step 5 - Install partially assembled bottom mount onto the frame. (not including shaft, vertical stepper plate, or gear(s)

 Step 6 - Route the drive belt though the top idler and back down to the bed mount.
-With the belt feed through the idler and the bed mount top clamp, loosing assemble the top bed clamp
+With the belt feed through the idler and the bed mount top clamp, secure clamp loosely.

 Step 7 - Install 20T pinion on the 72mm (or 70mm) shaft.
 Install M5 (1mm thick) washer or printed spacer on shart